zackchase/zackchase.github.io/index.md

 **Contact:** zlipton [at] cmu [dot] edu.

+**Office:** GHC 8129

-**Assistant:** To maximize the likelihood that your email receives a response, please CC my assistant, Laura Winter: lwinter [at] cmu [dot] edu on any emails.
+**Assistant:** To maximize the likelihood that your email receives a response, please CC my amazing assistant, Laura Winter: lwinter [at] cmu [dot] edu, who is better than me at all things and saves my life 10 times per day, on all emails.